-In Police Quest: In Search of the Death Angel, rookie patrolman Sonny Bonds must use all the law enforcement skills and knowledge he can muster to bring a drug dealer to justice.
-Patterned closely on the real life situations of real life law enforcement officers, the first Police Quest game explored unknown territory in more ways than one.
-'I didn't know if I had what it took to do this...
+The experience of that shootout...it's never going to go away - it's just like it encouraged him to write his law enforcement experiences into a story that could be converted into a design for a Sierra 3-D Adventure.
+The result was Police Quest: In Search of the Death Angel, the most on the real life situations of real life law enforcement officers, the first Police Quest game explored unknown territory in more ways than one.
+I didn't know if I had what it took to do this...
 I didn't even know how to turn a computer on.
 Roberta helped me quite a bit.
 It was an interesting experience...'